kjtanaka/cookbook-drupal/README.md

 drupal Cookbook
 ===============
-This cookbook installs Drupal for a testing purpose.
+This cookbook installs Drupal and its dependencies for a testing purpose.
 The reason of "a testing purpose" is that it turns off `iptables` and `selinux`.

 Requirements
 ------------